jrweth/hw01-noisy-terrain/README.md

 ![](img/startScene.png)

 ### Using [Fractal Brownian Motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion) to Specify Height
-The first adjustment was to replace the sine function with  [FBM](https://en.wikipedia.org/wiki/Fractional_Brownian_motion) to determine the vertex height in the vertex shader.
+The first adjustment was to replace the sine/cosine height function with a height function based upon [FBM](https://en.wikipedia.org/wiki/Fractional_Brownian_motion) in the vertex shader.
+Samples were taken iteratively 8 times adjusting the sample length by 50% for each iteration.
 ![](img/fbm.png)

 ### Using Height to determine elevation color